-Gold edging on pages of bibles and other books.
-Originally applied as a dust and rubbed into the paper fibers, gilt is now applied to the edges of book blocks with heat and adhesive.
-Similar decorations included red and green edging, done with ink, and marble edging, an obscure method of swirling several ink colors on top of a vat of hot liquid and carefully touching the book block edges to the mixture.
+Gold edging on pages of Bibles and other books.
+Originally applied as a dust and rubbed into the paper fibres, gilt is now applied to the edges of book blocks with heat and adhesive.
+Similar decorations included red and green edging, done with ink, and marble edging, an obscure method of swirling several ink colours on top of a vat of hot liquid and carefully touching the book block edges to the mixture.

 Thin, nearly transparent paper most often used to provide protection between illustrations and text pages.

 Fan-folded light canvas or other strong cloth attached to a single paper strip.
 Each of the folds of the guard is sewn to a signature of the book, then the paper strips of the guards are sewn together to form the book block spine.
 This process is usually referred to as “sewing on guards.”

 The inside fold of a cover hinge where it meets the book block spine.
 Also, the “valley” between two pages when a book is open that forms the inside page margins.

 Hard bound books covered in paper or buckram, then reinforced with leather down the spine and on the corners.
 Most typical of courthouse record books.

 The top page edges or the top of the spine.

 A fabric band, often decoratively coloured, that is attached to the head and foot of the spine.
 Headbands add strength to these points of stress and also conceal any glue and thread that might have been visible after binding.